 Both names refer to the same thing.
 Rice vinegar is a little sweeter than regular vinegar.
 You can substitute with apple cider vinegar, black vinegar or white wine vinegar if you need, but if you only have simple white vinegar on hand that will also do the trick.

 Miso paste is a versatile Japanese ingredient made from fermented soybeans and salt.
 White miso is generally sweeter and lighter in intensity than red miso paste.
-See our miso paste e-cookbook for more information.

 A lot of Japanese sauces share similar ingredients, but differ in the amount used to give a unique flavour profile to each sauce.
 This means that while you can substitute a lot of Japanese sauces for each other, they have been created to be the perfect match for their specific dish.